microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/examples/v1.0-beta/New-MgTeamMember.md

 	)
 	"User@odata.bind" = "https://graph.microsoft.com/v1.0/users('jacob@contoso.com')"
 }
-New-MgTeamMember -TeamId $teamId -BodyParameter $params
+New-MgBetaTeamMember -TeamId $teamId -BodyParameter $params
 ```
-This example shows how to use the New-MgTeamMember Cmdlet.
+This example shows how to use the New-MgBetaTeamMember Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).